irvingwyf/EC601-Project-3/README.md

 # EC601-Project-3
-This is actually the forth version of codes I am using in order to use SincNet to train the model.

-In order to operate, instead of using pytorch, I cited "grausof"'s work of keras-sincnet(forked under my main directory too).

-And then I also made many changes to the codes in order to make it workable using the current versions of the librarys, but due

-to the lack of compatibility of some core functions, I have to limit the versions and reinstall the libraries, and I abandonned

-another two versions of the codes, and here is the final ones I am using.
+This is actually the forth version of codes I am using in order to use SincNet to train the model.In order to operate, instead of using pytorch, I cited "grausof"'s work of keras-sincnet(forked under my main directory too).And then I also made many changes to the codes in order to make it workable using the current versions of the librarys, but due to the lack of compatibility of some core functions, I have to limit the versions and reinstall the libraries, and I abandonned another two versions of the codes, and here is the final ones I am using.
 I used Python 2.7, keras 2.1.6, Tensorflow 1.10.0, tqdm and pysoundfile to produce the training process.

-Thanks to grausof, all the models are converted from original torch networks to using tensorflow backend keras functions,

-and the training process now can be operate on my macbook.

-For reproduce the original result, I used the TIMIT dataset to process the training, but I didn't finished all data, I stoped at

-160 sets of sample, and it used more than 2 days to train, and the result is here:
+Thanks to grausof, all the models are converted from original torch networks to using tensorflow backend keras functions, and the training process now can be operate on my macbook.
+For reproduce the original result, I used the TIMIT dataset to process the training, but I didn't finished all data, I stoped at 160 sets of sample, and it used more than 2 days to train, and the result is here:

 epoch 0, loss_tr=5.542032 err_tr=0.984189 loss_te=4.996982 err_te=0.969038 err_te_snt=0.919913\
 epoch 8, loss_tr=1.693487 err_tr=0.434424 loss_te=2.735717 err_te=0.612260 err_te_snt=0.069264\